sns3/sns3-data/additional-input/README.md

 # SNS3 additional-data

 This repository contains :
 - `antennapatterns`: all antenna patterns are stored here.
-There may be several configrations.
+There may be several configurations.
 Due to the huge size of these patterns, scenarios from [scenario folder](../scenarios) use symbolic links to point to this folder, in order to avoid having to duplicate antenna patterns in several scenarios
 - `ext-fadingtraces`: folder containing additional external fading traces.
 They can be loaded using the following attributes
     - `ns3::SatChannel::EnableExternalFadingInputTrace`
     - `ns3::SatFadingExternalInputTraceContainer::UtFwdDownIndexFileName`